crazychenz/lab_manual/docusaurus/docs/lab/manual/gitearunners.md

 - If successful, you'll now see an "Action" link in the top bar of the project between "Pull Requests" and "Packages".
 - Click "Actions" to see past and/or present Action workflows and logs.

-Once we setup a project to execute a workflow on an event, you can come to this page to see, in the browser, the action terminal output as its running.
+Once we setup a project to execute a workflow on an event, you can come to this Action page to see, in the browser, the action terminal output as its running.

 ### Example Project Action (Runner) Configuration